jduffield65/coppafish/docs/config.md

 * **r_smooth**: *maybe_list_int*.

 	Radius of averaging filter to do smoothing of filtered image.
 Provide two numbers to do 2D smoothing and three numbers to do 3D smoothing.
-Typical 2D: `2, 2`.
-Typical 3D: `2, 2, 2`.
+Typical *2D*: `2, 2`.
+Typical *3D*: `1, 1, 2`.
+Recommended use is in *3D* only as it incorporates information between z-planes which filtering with difference of hanning kernels does not.

+	 Size of `r_smooth` has big influence on time taken for smoothing.
+For a `2048 x 2048 x 50` image:

+	 * `r_smooth = 1, 1, 2`: 2.8 seconds

+	 * `r_smooth = 2, 2, 2`: 8.5 seconds

 	 Leave empty to do no smoothing.

 	Default: `None`